When Can Chicks Go Outside? Crucial Information You Need To Know

 Because hens allow their offspring to spend longer periods of time outside as they grow up, we try to do something similar.

-It is often suggested to start taking chicks out for short excursions around 4 weeks of age, just as long as temperatures are in line with those delineated by general temperature guidelines – take a look at the table below.
+It is often suggested to start taking chicks out for short excursions around four weeks, just as long as temperatures are in line with those delineated by general temperature guidelines – take a look at the table below.

 These brief outdoor expeditions will allow them to gradually acclimate, get some exercise, and forage for food.
 Refrain from doing so if your chicks seem sick or debilitated though, and consult with your vet instead.